Decoding Temporal Relationships with DynCRep

 andv

 remain constant over time.
 As outlined in the primary reference, it’s not necessary to estimate these parameters at every time step.
 The model is designed to estimate them just once.
-This is part of the first approach, where the affinity matrix is treated as a time-dependent variable, while the community membership vectors,u
+This represents a first approach, where the affinity matrix is treated as a time-dependent variable, while the community membership vectors,u

 andv